FreeRTOS/iot-reference-arm-corstone3xx/README.md

 FreeRTOS OTA Agent provides an OTA PAL layer for platforms to integrate and enable OTA updates.
-The demo integrates and OTA PAL implementation that makes use of the PSA Certified Firmware Update API implemented in TF-M. This allows Corstone-300 to receive new images from AWS IoT Core, authenticate using TF-M before deploying the image as the active image.
+The demo integrates and OTA PAL implementation that makes use of the PSA Certified Firmware Update API implemented in TF-M. This allows Corstone device to receive new images from AWS IoT Core, authenticate using TF-M before deploying the image as the active image.
 The secure (TF-M) and the non-secure (FreeRTOS kernel and the application) images can be updated separately.